cacayan2/classifier-DoS-project/adr/adr_document.md

 Another important project goal is clear communication and collaboration.
 This is a group project, and so early on in the project design, expertise and interest were expressed by the members of the group.
 This repository's structure, project board, and communication expectations are designed to help the team maintain organization while ensuring that deliverables are submitted in a timely manner.
 Each notebook or script serves a purpose, and every team member is expected to record any findings, developments, or decisions in a shared and visible format.
 This reinforces the way collaboration is performed in the real world where teams coordinate across parts of an even larger workflow.

-Finally, we want to develop our tools and deployment in a way that fosters reproducibility, maintainability, and code potability.
+Finally, we want to develop tools and deployment in a way that fosters reproducibility, maintainability, and code potability.
 In this project, we also outline a schema file describing the final structure of the cleaned dataset so that both end-users and developers forking off the project can apply the same manipulations to their own datasets consistently.
 This is essential for maintaining reliable data pipelines in production-level environments (Breck et al., 2019).
-Even though our project does not involve full production deployment, preparing an API skeleton and defining data requirements is a fundamental part of this development process and helps reinforce all previously mentioned points.
+Even though project does not involve full production deployment, preparing an API skeleton and defining data requirements is a fundamental part of this development process and helps reinforce all previously mentioned points.

 The project goals can be divided into 5 parts:
 1. Build an end-to-end and well-documented pipeline for detecting adverse network traffic.